mjeanroy/jasmine-dom-spec/README.md

 ### toBeChecked

-Check that the tested object is a DOM node property `checked` equal to `true`.
+Check that the tested object is a DOM node with a property `checked` equal to `true`.

 #### Since